Create a

 Seek out consulting projects or “fractional” work

-Promote your skills and experiences as a value-add for companies looking for expert advice, counsel, or short-term project work.
-Reach out to former colleagues, use it as an offering during networking discussions, or search and apply for freelance work on contracting platforms such as Upwork, Fiverr, Bark.com, FlexJobs, Freelancer, Toptal, etc.
+Promote your skills and experience as a value-add to companies seeking expert advice, counsel, or short-term project work.
+Reach out to former colleagues, use it as an offering during networking discussions, or search and apply for freelance work on platforms such as Upwork, Fiverr, Bark.com, FlexJobs, Freelancer, and Toptal, among others.

 The benefits include generating an income stream, strengthening credentials as an expert, updating skills in “hot” topics, introducing oneself to smaller companies, and demonstrating unique areas of expertise relevant to potential employers.
 After losing an HR job, being open to consulting, freelance, or “fractional” HR assignments demonstrates agility and resourcefulness less obvious in corporate executive roles.
 In this case, Wowledge can represent a valuable resource to help prepare for or amplify your HR expertise, accelerating and enhancing the work you might offer to potential clients.